hananbeer/PreviewTube/PRIVACY.md

 ## Summary

-PreviewTube Helper is a completely private extension that enhances your YouTube experience without compromising your privacy in any way.
+PreviewTube is a completely private extension that enhances your YouTube experience without compromising your privacy in any way.
 It operates locally, collects no data, and maintains your privacy by design.

 ---